Artificial Intelligence in SalesJohn Golden2022-01-19T20:43:39+00:00

 Chapter 6: Artificial Intelligence in Sales–Don’t Be Taken In by False Promises

 I believe that Artificial Intelligence is a major asset in dealing with the complexity of our world.
 For example, it is used to analyze patient data in hospitals to isolate common symptoms and predict epidemics before they spread.
 It brings us one step closer to protecting mankind against disease.
 AI is used in many other practical supportive ways, such as Siri and GPS navigation systems.

 But sometimes I think people are attempting to push AI as some kind of excuse, as a way to bypass the work that humans actually need to be doing, and in the process making false promises for technology.

-Now that I’ve taken some direct shots at the fantasies being promoted by a number of sales AI products, in this final chapter I’ll elaborate on how AI is used within my own product, Pipeliner CRM.
+Now that I’ve taken some direct shots at the fantasies being promoted by a number of sales AI products, in this final chapter I’ll elaborate on how AI is used within my own productProductProduct refers to anything (an idea, item, service, process or information) that meets a need or a desire and is offered to a market, usually but not always at a price., Pipeliner CRM.
 I do this not only to promote Pipeliner, but more as a demonstration of how I believe AI can best serve the sales industry today.